DesignisOrion/CryptoBlocks-Inc/README.md

-# Product Landing Page
+# Crypto Blocks Inc. Website

-A Simple Product Landing Page.
+A blockchain company website built using Bootstrap 5 framework.

 ## Description

-A landing page that implement authentication
+A blockchain company website that focuses around the framework of Bootstrap5 and Moralis SDK.
+The goal was to implement Metamask authentication option.
+Also included the API request option for Token Price Checker allowing users to lookup via token address.

 ## Getting Started

 ### Dependencies

 * Bootstrap 5 CDN
-* JS / Popper CDN
+* Moralis SDK

 ### Installing